Vegan Pumpkin Pie

 - 1 tablespoon pumpkin pie spice

 - 3 tablespoons organic corn starch (Rapunzel recommended)

 - 1/2 teaspoon sea salt

 - 1 prepared and par-baked almond flour pie crust or favorite 9-inch pie shell

 - dairy free whipped cream, for serving

 - Preheat the oven to 350 degrees F.

 - In a medium sized mixing bowl, whisk together the pumpkin, coconut milk, syrup, brown sugar, pumpkin pie spice, corn starch, salt, and vanilla until very smooth.
+You can also combine in a blender.
 Pour into the par-baked pie crust and carefully transfer to the oven.
-Bake for 35-45 minutes, until the pumpkin pie filling has set.
-Be sure to check half way through baking and cover the crust edges with foil or a crust shield if they are getting dark.
-It’s okay if it still jiggles a bit, it sets while it cools overnight.
+Bake for 45 minutes.
+The filling will be jiggly and will set overnight.
+Be sure to cover the crust edges with foil or a crust shield if they are getting dark.

 - Remove from the oven and let the pie cool completely.
 Transfer to the refrigerator to set up over night.
 Serve chilled with dairy free whipped cream.